NCBI-Codeathons/bioed-2024-team-franklin/curriculum_materials/brainstorming_day1.md

 ### Learning objectives:

+-tools
+  - Use NCBI website to identify databases relevant to the study at hand.

 - mutations (BRCA1)
   - Use	NCBI tools to	analyze	protein primary	sequence	and	structure.
   - Evaluate the relative contribution of mutations in tumor suppressor genes and proto-oncogenes in the development of cancer.